-Secondly, between Friday 1st and Sunday 3rd Sept the Museum is offering a special 2-for-1 admission.
+Secondly, during BunkFest the Museum is offering a special 2-for-1 admission.
 Two adults can enjoy the Museum for just £5 in total (normally £5 each).
 Accompanied children are FREE.

-As well as the "Wallingford Story" exhibition, and a display about Midsomer Murders (Wallingford is Causton, in the TV series!) there are three new special exhibitions entitled 'Wallingford Castle - the Inside Story' which presents a closer look at different parts of the Castle as revealed in new documentary research; 'Pettits: past to present' exhibition giving a history of Wallingford's department store; 'Ways to Wallingford' describes how Wallingford has been an important crossing point on the Thames since the Saxon times, and in addition to looking at how the routes evolved and improved it covers the many uses of transport, including the importance of RAF Benson which was established just before the Second World War.
+As well as the "Wallingford Story" exhibition and displays about Agatha Christie and Midsomer Murders (Wallingford is Causton, in the TV series!) there are new special exhibitions entitled 'Wallingford Castle - the Inside Story' which presents a closer look at different parts of the Castle as revealed in new documentary research; and ‘Treasures with Tales’, an unusual collection of personal treasures from local people.